narinzar/python-project-template/ReadME.md

 ## Included Setup Scripts

-The repository includes the following setup scripts:

-### `setup_env.ps1` (Windows PowerShell)

-This script handles the virtual environment setup on Windows systems.
+The repository includes a script that handles the virtual environment setup on Windows systems.

 ### `setup_env.sh` (Linux/macOS)

-This script handles the virtual environment setup on Unix-like systems.
-Remember to run it with `source setup_env.sh` to activate the environment in your current shell.
+This script handles the virtual environment setup on Windows and Unix-like systems.
+Remember to run it with `source setup_env.sh` on Uinx and ` setup_env.sh` on windows to install and activate the environment in your current shell.

 ---